 Chapter 1: The Sumerians in Mesopotamia; the Birth of History (3rd millenia b.c.)
 Chapter 2: The Hittites and the king Suppiluliuma in the 2nd millenia b.c.
 Chapter 3: Ancient Crete in the 2nd millenia b.c.: An Outstanding Civilisation of Palaces Chapter 4: The Mycenaean Civilisation, From its Origins to its Downfall (20th - 12th centuries b.c.)
-Chapter 5: The Phoenicians, from Tyrus to Carthago: a Swarm of Commercial Cities in the Levant Chapter 6: The Etruscans at the Origin of Rome (7th to 4th centuries b.c.)
+Chapter 5: The Phoenicians, from Tyrus to Carthago: a Chapter 5: The Phoenicians, from Tyrus to Carthago: a Swarm of Commercial Cities in the Levant Chapter 6: The Etruscans at the Origin of Rome (7th to 4th centuries b.c.)
 Chapter 7: Persia at the Time of the Achaemenid Dynasties (552-331 b.c.)
 BIBLIOGRAPHY: